hashicorp/aws-service-catalog-engine-for-tfc/README.md

 ## Token Rotation

 ### Updating Token Rotation Frequency
 The Terraform Cloud team token associated with your account is automatically rotated every 30 days.
 However, the frequency in which the token rotation occurs can be overridden via the `token_rotation_interval_in_days` variable, which can be found [here](https://github.com/hashicorp/aws-service-catalog-engine-for-tfc/blob/main/variables.tf#L39).

+## Terraform Version

+### Updating the Terraform Version
+The Terraform version can be set to a version of your choice by updating the `terraform_version` variable, which can be found [here](https://github.com/hashicorp/aws-service-catalog-engine-for-tfc/blob/main/engine/variables.tf#L45).
+We recommend that you use version 0.15 or higher, so that it remains compatible with the AWS provider.

 ## Troubleshooting